aug2uag/SailsiOS/README.md

 We will create a single Messages entity:
     sails g Messages

 This has created the Messages model, and controller.
-Let's open the model from the /api directory of your Sails application, and add the following attributes:<br>
+Let's open the model from the /api directory of your Sails application, and add the following attributes:
-    ```module.exports = {
+    module.exports = {
         attributes: {<
         text: 'string'
         }
-    };```
+    };

 This says that we will be storing Messages objects on the server, and that the messages object will consist of text and deviceType.
 Note that a timestamp will be generated automatically each time a new object is produced.
 For now, let's move on, and take a look at the MessagesController.js file found in the /api directory of your Sails application:
-    ```module.exports = {
+    module.exports = {
         sayHello: function (req, res) {
         res.send('hello world!');
         }
-    };```
+    };

 There is a simple Hello World function to demonstrate the functional style language used in Sails that is common to Node.
 Each function operates in a block, and that makes it possible for the program to continue without the need for the result of the function to return.
 We will be sticking with the default controller methods, and those are abstracted away from us, unless we had decided to write our own in the controller.

 We can demonstrate the use of the functions, by calling a HTTP GET request to the server.
 Since the function resides in the MessagesController in the /messages route, it will be accessible via the route http://localhost:1337/messages/sayHello and you can make a request or use a REST client such as 'Postman' to demonstrate the output.

 Let's link up a Mongo database to hold our information.
 I already have my Mongo shell running on port 27017, fire up your mongod, and in the /config/session.js file add the following:
-    ```module.exports.session = {
+    module.exports.session = {
       secret: '7309c3e86f54d10dbcdf2b4e113ab393',
       adapter: 'mongo',
       host: 'localhost',
       port: 27017,
       db: 'sails',
       collection: 'sessions'
-};```
+    };

 We are telling Sails that for our project (secret: value that is automatically generated for each application), we are going to be using (adapter: mongo), in path (host & port: local/1337), a database named 'sails' that is stored with other databases in a collection.